renecartaya/Design-of-Experiments-basic-tools-set/README.md

  1) NumPy a well known fundamental package for scientific computing.
  2) SciPy consisting of a set of fundamental algoritms for scientific computing in Python.

-For the use of the above mentioned functions, the package pyDOE shoule be installed.
-The installation in the case of the Anaconda distribution could be performed in the Anaconda prompt using the comand:
+For the use of the above mentioned functions, the packages pyDOE, pyDOE2 and DOEPY should be installed.
+The installation in the case of the Anaconda distribution could be performed in the Anaconda prompt using the following comands:

 >> pip install --upgrade pyDOE
+>> pip install pyDOE2
+>> pip install doepy

+For the case of DOEPY previusly should be installed

+>> pip install diversipy

-All the available functionalities can be accessed by the statement
+All the available functionalities from pyDOE can be accessed by the statement

  >> from pyDOE import *

+For the case of

-For more information please visit the web: https://pythonhosted.org/pyDOE/.
+For more information about pyDOE please visit the web: https://pythonhosted.org/pyDOE/.

+For more information about DOEPY please visit the web: https://doepy.readthedocs.io/en/latest/